AdobeDocs/pass.en/help/authentication/amazon-fireos-native-client-api-reference.md

 ### setRequestor {#setRequestor}

 **Description:** Establishes the identity of the Programmer.
-Each Programmer is assigned a unique ID upon registering with Adobe for the Adobe Primetime authentication system.
+Each Programmer is assigned a unique ID upon registering with Adobe for the Adobe Pass authentication system.
 This setting should be performed only once during the application's life cycle.

 The server response contains a list of MVPDs together with some configuration information that is attached to the identity of the Programmer.
 The server response is used internally by the Access Enabler code.
 Only the status of the operation (i.e. SUCCESS/FAIL) is presented to your application via the setRequestorComplete() callback.